Daydream app logoDAYDREAM

 Founder & CEO

 Physicist turned filmmaker turned engineer.
-Shane spent a decade collecting the exact skills needed to rebuild film from first principles: the physics to understand why light behaves the way it does, seven years behind the camera to know what good looks like, and the engineering chops to actually build it.
-He leads the company and builds the product.
+I spent a decade collecting the exact skills needed to rebuild film from first principles: the physics to understand why light behaves the way it does, seven years behind the camera to know what good looks like, and the engineering chops to actually build it.

 Ready to Try Daydream?